-- Other fun stuff to do in San Francisco: Go to these museums and galleries to see great photography, do some of these cool & weird attractions in SF, stroll the Mission District and check out street art, see the Golden Gate Bridge from 14 different viewpoints, or stay with the nature theme and explore Golden Gate Park.
+- Other fun stuff to do in San Francisco: Explore some San Francisco photography galleries, museums and shooting locations.
+Do some of these cool & weird attractions in SF, stroll the Mission District and check out street art, see Golden Gate Bridge views, or stay with the nature theme and explore Golden Gate Park.

 When you visit the sand dunes of Colorado, Utah or California, you can look forward to a visual treat.
 Enjoy the austere landscape incongruously placed the middle of mountains, ocean and red rocks.
 Keep the sand between your toes and happy trails!

 Get more Wayfaring Views and subscribe to the newsletter